Types of cloud services

 Infrastructure as a service (IaaS)

 Infrastructure as a Service is the most flexible category of cloud services.
-It aims to give you complete control over the hardware that runs your application (IT infrastructure servers and virtual machines (VMs), storage, networks, and operating systems).
+It aims to give you the most control over the provided hardware that runs your application (IT infrastructure servers and virtual machines (VMs), storage, and operating systems).
 Instead of buying hardware, with IaaS, you rent it.
 It's an instant computing infrastructure, provisioned and managed over the internet.

 When using IaaS, ensuring that a service is up and running is a shared responsibility: the cloud provider is responsible for ensuring the cloud infrastructure is functioning correctly; the cloud customer is responsible for ensuring the service they are using is configured correctly, is up to date, and is available to their customers.
 This is referred to as the shared responsibility model.